elixir-europe/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 ### Viral Beacon project

-In the showcase the [Viral Beacon project](https://covid19beacon.crg.eu/) acts as a consumer of the data and provides visualisations.
+In the showcase the [ CRG COVID-19 Viral Beacon](https://covid19beacon.crg.eu/) acts as a consumer of the data and provides visualisations.

 ### UCSC genome browser